colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 # So to summarize again

 1. Apple does Apple things and heavily restricts third-party developers.
-2. But not Google tho lol.
+2. Fleischer, having dealt with malarkey like this for close to a decade, realizes he doesn't get paid enough for this shit.
-3. Fleischer, having dealt with malarkey like this for close to a decade, realizes he doesn't get paid enough for this shit.
+3. He makes the repo closed source in 2017, but doesn't mention this to anyone.
-4. He makes the repo closed source in 2017, but doesn't mention this to anyone.
+4. In 2019, after making a bunch of critical changes to the code, he quietly announces that the licensing terms of the project are now different.
-5. In 2019, after making a bunch of critical changes to the code, he quietly announces that the licensing terms of the project are now different.
+5. At this stage in the proceedings, companies' choices are to pay up or tell their users that they can't use the hot new version of macOS.

 As far as monetization strategies go, love it or hate it, you've got to give the guy props.